A new satellite brighter than any star could ruin the night sky

 They are right.
 Of course, Elon Musk dismissed them at the time, but the effect of these constellations has been widely documented.

 This trend will only get worse.
 AST plans to put many of these satellites in low earth orbit: more than 100 spacecraft by the end of 2024.
-Many of those will be even bigger, reflecting even more sunlight back at Earth during all hours of the day.
+Many of those will be even bigger, reflecting even more sunlight back at Earth.
 That’s on top of Starlink’s current constellation, which already includes 3,000 satellites, a number that will grow beyond 30,000.

 The sky belongs to all of us